 - 2. A written summary of the Architect's evaluation and planning findings and recommendations meeting the standards defined by the American Institute of Architects in section 2.3 of the Standard AIA Contract Language.
 This summary shall include, as applicable, an evaluation of the Applicant's program and schedule requirements and budget for the Cost of the Work, each in terms of the other, a preliminary evaluation of the Applicant's site for the Project based on the information provided by the Applicant of site conditions, and the Applicant's program, schedule and budget for the Cost of the Work, and an evaluation of the applicant's proposed method of contracting for construction services; and - 3.
-A detailed description of the proposed timeline and phases for project completion. - (k) a cost estimate prepared by a licensed architect or engineer within the sixty (60) days immediately preceding submission of the application; - (I) documentation from the Healthcare Facility Regulation Division of no uncorrected licensure operational standards in the applicant's facility, if applicable.
+A detailed description of the proposed timeline and phases for project completion. - (k) a cost estimate prepared by a licensed architect or engineer within the sixty (60) days immediately preceding submission of the application; - (I) documentation from the Office of Regulatory Services of the Department of Human Resources-Healthcare Facility Regulation Division of no uncorrected licensure operational standards in the applicant's facility, if applicable.